rizchelwood/workshop/docs/ch4.md

 We want to be able to add Pokemon to our Pokedex.
 We need to hook up our addPokemon action to our Pokemon container.

-Import dependencies from `react-redux` below the other dependencies.
+In `src/containers/Pokemon.js`, import the dependency and action below the other imports.

 ```
 import { connect } from 'react-redux';
+import { addPokemon } from '../actions';
 ```

-Enable the container to be able to dispatch the addPokemon action and have access to the pokemon state.
+Enable the container to be able to dispatch the 'addPokemon' action and have access to the pokemon state and be able to add to our state.

-Before the `export default Pokemon` line insert the following:
+Insert the following before the `export default Pokemon` line.

 ```
 const mapStateToProps = state => ({